What is Brighton Energy Co-operative?

 What risks are there?

-The directors have identified the following key risks, which may impact the value of shares:
+The directors have identified several key risks, which are laid out in the share invite document.

 Who should I contact if I’m still unsure?